ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - **Sentiment Analysis**: Extract emotional content from spoken words
 - **Temporal Alignment**: Map text features to specific timestamps

-These features can be used to control IPAdapters, Masks, and Images, creating dynamic and responsive effects that adapt to the input data.
+These features can be used to control almost anything.
+IPAdapters, masks, images, video.... particle emitters (see below :D)... creating dynamic and responsive effects that adapt to the input data.

 </details>